HosamAyoub/Payment-Application/README.md

 # PaymentApplication
+Implemented the SALE transaction only by simulating the card, terminal(ATM), and the server.

 Payment systems are now available everywhere and everyone interacts with these systems every day.
 There are different types of transactions you can make, SALE, REFUND, Pre-Authorization, and VOID.